Educational content only. Not financial advice. Always conduct your own research before making investment decisions.

 This list groups AI exposure into clear categories so you can see where each company sits in the AI value chain:

-- AI chips and semiconductors: GPUs, accelerators, and processors that train and run AI models (for example NVIDIA, AMD, Broadcom, Arm).
+- AI chips and semiconductors: GPUs, accelerators, and processors that train and run AI models (for example NVIDIA, AMD, Broadcom, Cerebras).

-- Chip design and equipment: the EDA software used to design AI chips (Synopsys, Cadence) and the manufacturing tools and foundries that build them (ASML, Applied Materials, TSMC).
+- Chip design, equipment, and manufacturing: the EDA software used to design AI chips (Synopsys, Cadence), the fabrication, test, and inspection equipment that builds and validates them (ASML, Applied Materials, Lam Research, KLA, Teradyne), and the foundries that manufacture them (TSMC, Tower).

-- AI infrastructure: memory (Micron), high-speed networking and optical interconnect (Arista, Coherent, Marvell, Credo, Astera Labs), servers (Super Micro, Dell, Celestica), and in-facility power and cooling (Vertiv).
+- AI infrastructure: memory and storage (Micron, SanDisk, Seagate, Western Digital), high-speed networking and optical interconnect (Arista, Marvell, Coherent, Credo, Astera Labs, Amphenol), servers and rack integration (Super Micro, Dell, HPE, Celestica), and data-center power and cooling (Vertiv, Monolithic Power).

-- AI cloud and compute: hyperscale clouds (Microsoft Azure, AWS, Google Cloud, Oracle) and GPU-focused neoclouds (CoreWeave, Nebius).
+- AI cloud and compute: hyperscale clouds (Microsoft Azure, AWS, Google Cloud, Oracle), GPU-focused neoclouds (CoreWeave, Nebius, IREN), and AI data-center operators (Applied Digital, SpaceX).

-- AI software and platforms: companies embedding AI in enterprise software, analytics, and agents (Palantir, Salesforce, ServiceNow, Adobe, IBM, Snowflake).
+- AI software and platforms: companies embedding AI in enterprise software, analytics, data, and agents (Palantir, Salesforce, ServiceNow, Adobe, IBM, Snowflake, Innodata).

-- AI-enabled verticals: AI applied to a specific industry such as advertising (AppLovin), healthcare (GE HealthCare, Tempus), drug discovery (Absci, Lantern Pharma), security (Palo Alto Networks, CrowdStrike), and autonomy (Tesla).
+- AI-enabled verticals and physical AI: AI applied to a specific industry such as advertising (AppLovin), healthcare (GE HealthCare, Tempus AI), drug discovery (Absci), security (Palo Alto Networks, CrowdStrike), lending (Upstart), and autonomy and robotics (Tesla).

 What Moves AI Stocks?